kete102/movies-app/README.md

 ## 🚀 Tenologías

-- **React**: JavaScript library for building user interfaces.
+- **Bun:** A modern JavaScript runtime and package manager designed for speed and efficiency.
-- **TypeScript**: A superset of JavaScript that adds static typing.
+- **React:** JavaScript library for building user interfaces.
-- **Vite**: A fast and optimized build tool for React.
+- **TypeScript:** A superset of JavaScript that adds static typing.
-- **TailwindCSS**: Utility-first CSS framework for rapidly building custom designs.
+- **Vite:** A fast and optimized build tool for React.
-- **Lucide React**: Icon library for React with modern and customizable SVG icons.
+- **TailwindCSS:** Utility-first CSS framework for rapidly building custom designs.
-- **SVGL Icons**: Custom SVG icons for unique visuals.
+- **Lucide React:** Icon library for React with modern and customizable SVG icons.
-- **API Fetch**: To make HTTP requests to an external movie API.
+- **SVGL Icons:** Custom SVG icons for unique visuals.
--
+- **API Fetch:** To make HTTP requests to an external movie API.

 ## 📝 Features

 **1. Search movies**